brob/eleventy-plugin-blog-tools/sample/index.md

 {% codepen "http://codepen.io/brob/pen/vGRBeQ/", {tabs: "css,result", height: "300"}  %}

-{% blockquote "Bryan Robinson", "something"%}This is a quote by the person in the citation{% endblockquote %}
+{% blockquote "Bryan Robinson", "something" %}
+This is a quote by the person in the citation

+Another p?
+{% endblockquote %}